priyanshi-mapara/SOAR-Automation-Framework/README.md

 # SOAR Automation Framework

 A modular Security Orchestration, Automation, and Response (SOAR) framework built in Python.
 Playbooks are defined in YAML (JSON-compatible) and executed dynamically with discoverable triggers, conditions, and actions—mirroring how platforms like Cortex XSOAR, Swimlane, or Splunk SOAR orchestrate automation.
+The framework now ships with a FastAPI-powered REST layer and a modern React dashboard for visual management.

 ## Features
 - **Dynamic discovery** of actions, conditions, and triggers via reflection (no hardcoded imports).